figago/datacleaning/README.md

 ## Result
-Now we have a dataset where each row represents one observation of one subject in one activity.
+Now we have a dataset where:

+* each row represents one observation of one subject in one activity.

-Each column represents exactly one variable.
+* Each column represents exactly one variable.

-The observational units are in one table.
+* The observational units are in one table.

-The result is a happy tidy dataset.
+=> The result is a happy tidy dataset.